Joint Self-Supervised Video Alignment and Action Segmentation: Experiments

 \textbf{Evaluation Metrics.} To evaluate our VAOT and VASOT approaches for video alignment, we compute \emph{four} metrics on the validation set, i.e., phase classification (\emph{Acc@\{0.1,0.5,1.0\}}), phase progression (\emph{Progress}), video alignment (\emph{$\tau$}), and fine-grained frame retrieval (\emph{AP@\{5,10,15\}}).
 Prior to that, we train the model on the training set and freeze it, and then train an SVM classifier or linear regressor on top of frozen features.
 Note that as mentioned in~\cite{dwibedi2019tcc,haresh2021learning,liu2022learning,donahue2024learning}, Progress and $\tau$ are only defined for monotonic datasets and hence are not computed for IKEA ASM.
 Also, to test our VASOT approach for action segmentation, we calculate \emph{three} metrics, i.e., mean over frames (\emph{MoF}), F1 score (\emph{F1}), and mean intersection over union (\emph{mIoU}).
-Before that, we train the model and obtain predicted action segments, and then perform Hungarian matching between predicted and ground truth action clusters.
-For detailed evaluation protocols and metrics, please refer to recent works~\cite{dwibedi2019tcc,haresh2021learning,liu2022learning,donahue2024learning,kukleva2019unsupervised,kumar2022unsupervised,xu2024temporally}.
+Before that, we train the model, obtain predicted action segments, and perform Hungarian matching between predicted and ground truth action clusters.